caltemose/followmystomach.com/content/travel/guide/arrival.md

 ### What kind of secondary tools are there, if any (blender, cheese grater, hand mixer, etc)?

 This question is last because it's not super important.
 However, if you are in a place where you want to make pasta, a cheese grater is likely to be useful.
 Additionally, if you are somewhere there is a ton of great fruit, you may wish to make smoothies if you have a blender.

 The answers to these questions help you plan what to eat and figure out how simple or complex your meals can be during your stay.

 ## Assess the Neighborhood Situation

 Visit the close grocery and food stores, note their hours and explore them for an overview of what kind of ingredients are available.
 Pick up some staples (milk, juice, water if necessary, crackers or cookies, etc).

 See what kind of prepared food shops are available.
 They can provide dishes and prepared ingredients that are either better than you can make or that you won't be able to make because of lack of time, equipment, etc.

 Go eat out and let it all sink in.
 Think about what you saw and what appeals most to you.
 Get excited about cooking abroad.
+Add map pins for anywhere you see that you know you'll want to return to.

 ## Next